michgboxy2/fliqpay/README.md

-A customer support ticketing application.
+Fliqpay is a customer support ticket booking application built with Nodejs, Express, Typescript, Jest, Supertest, Mocha

 Clone the repository